jisosomppi/log-analysis/builds/relk-physical-working/README.md

 Pros:
 * Lightweight on clients
+  * Only Rsyslog needed, mostly preinstalled
+* Fast and easy setup on clients
+  * The entire client configuration is:
+`echo "*.* @@[server_ip]:514" | sudo tee -a /etc/rsyslog.conf && sudo service rsyslog restart`
+* Pretty well secured
   * Only entries into the server are Rsyslog intake (514/tcp) and Kibana access (5601/tcp)

 Cons:
 * Logstash is quite heavy on the server